The Cranberries: 1989–1991: Formation and early years

 On 18 April 1991, the group played a decisive show in their hometown at Jetland Center as part of the University of Limerick's RAG Week to 1,400 students.
 In attendance was record producer Denny Cordell, who was then A&R for Island Records, and thirty-two other A&R men who flew from London.
 Shortly thereafter, the band changed their name to "The Cranberries".
 Nothing Left at All began to circulate in the UK with the support of John Best PR agency.
 Then, they performed their first UK tour opening for the British band Moose over the course of three weeks.
 The Cranberries received more letters expressing interest from Virgin, EMI, Imago, CBS, and Warner, which led the Hogan brothers to quit their jobs.
 Eventually the group signed a six-album deal with Island Records who won the battle through Denny Cordell.
 In mid-1991, the Cranberries headed back into the studio with Gilmore as their producer to "hastily" record their first EP Uncertain and created a music video for the title track, which was not released.
-Gilmore, in an incoherent gesture, made various alterations to the album's rough cuts.
+Gilmore made various alterations to the album's rough cuts.
 5,000 total copies of Uncertain were printed and released in October 1991 by Island Records under the Xeric name.
 The EP received poor reviews in the press and led to tension between the group and Gilmore.
-By this time, Gilmore began restricting information to the Cranberries and made separate arrangements with Island's U.S branch.
+By this time, Gilmore began restricting information to the Cranberries and made separate arrangements with Island's U.S. branch.
 In October 1991 the Cranberries performed at Underworld in London during a UK and Ireland tour.
 Adding to this period of doubt, touring conditions and money were lacking with maximum earnings of $25 a day.
 On 9 December 1991, the Cranberries was supposed to support Nirvana in Belfast's Conor Hall, but Nirvana canceled their tour at the last moment as well as the five remaining shows due to Kurt Cobain's ill health.